Tips for USB pen drives

 convert u: /fs:ntfs

-Using the Windows format dialog you can choose: 2048 or 4096 Bytes are ok.
-With a cluster size above 4096 Bytes file compression and encryption becomes unavailable.
+Using the Windows format dialog you can choose: 4096 Bytes is the defaut.
+With a cluster size above 4096 Bytes file compression and encryption become unavailable.

 Of course a NTFS formatted drive doesn't work under Windows 95/98/ME.
-Furthermore devices with a standalone functionality as MP3 players or image tanks will not work with NTFS.
+Furthermore devices with a standalone functionality as MP3 players or image tanks may not work with NTFS.

-The effect of having a write cache or not depends on the USB drive: Hard drives have an 2 or 8 MB of cache RAM which prevents to much performance impact.
-Today's USB flash have no such cache, so their access times are very important for their real live speed.
+The effect of having a write cache or not depends on the USB drive: Hard drives have an 2..64 MB of cache RAM which prevents to much performance impact.
+Most USB flash have no such cache, so their access times are very important for their real live speed.

 By means of HD Tune you can check the read access times.
 Here a screenshot of the bad example 'Corsair Flash Voyager' (2GB) - have a look at the yellow dots above the diagram...